 In 2017 Sovereign delivered the world’s largest reported soft saprolite-hosted graphite resource and scoping study, highlighting that the Project has capital and operating costs per unit at the very bottom of the graphite supply cost-curve.

-The results of the Scoping Study demonstrate the potential for the Malingunde Project to support a very low capital and operating cost operation with annual graphite concentrate production of approximately 44,000 tonnes over an initial mine life of 17 years:
+The results of the Pre-Feasibility Study further demonstrate the potential for the Malingunde Project to support a very low capital and operating cost operation with annual graphite concentrate production of approximately 52,000 tonnes over an initial mine life of 16 years:

-The production target generated by the Study is approximately 8.0Mt @ 10.0% TGC over a ~17 year mine life.
+The production target generated by the Study is approximately 9.5Mt @ 9.5% TGC over a ~16 year mine life.

 Saprolite is the very soft, graphite-bearing, clay-rich oxide material that is formed from intense weathering of the original bedrock.